lordofthejars/istio-refcard/Markdown Template.md

 ### ServiceEntry

 A *ServiceEntry* is used to configure traffic to external services of the mesh such as APIs or legacy systems.
-You can used it in conjunction with a *VirtualService* and/or *DestinationRule*.
+You can use it in conjunction with a *VirtualService* and/or *DestinationRule*.

 For example to configure _httpbin_ external service: